 The London insurer and Fellow of the Royal Society William Vaughan published a treatise On Wet Docks, Quays and Warehouses for the Port of London in 1793 describing the problems of congestion on the river.
 His solution was to create tide-free docks between the Tower of London and Blackwall.
 A petition was started.
 In 1796, under increasing pressure, particularly from importers of sugar and rum from the West Indies, Parliament formed the Select Committee for the Improvement of the Port of London, which included Prime Minister William Pitt, to consider the problem.
 Ideas were invited for reform of the port and eight separate schemes were considered.

 With many different groups of vested interests lobbying against the various ideas the Commons committee procrastinated for several years, accepted the general principal that new enclosed docks were the answer but did not back any specific proposal.
-At about that same time the merchant Robert Milligan, whose family owned a sugar plantation in Jamaica, brought together a group of investors at the Royal Exchange to form the West India Dock Company.
+At about that same time Robert Milligan, a partner in slave plantations in Jamaica, brought together a group of investors at the Royal Exchange to form the West India Dock Company.
 Their intention was to create new facilities on the Isle of Dogs, the large peninsula opposite Greenwich where the Thames sweeps south downstream of London, at which merchants trading with the Caribbean could land their cargoes and store them in secure warehouses.
 Parliament passed the West India Dock Act in 1799 and it was the start of a new era for the Port of London.
-The Act gave the company the right to raise money to purchase land and create their own docks where customs duty could be paid, thus ending the two hundred and fifty year old monopoly of the City’s Legal Quays.
-In return for their investment the merchants were given a twenty-one year monopoly on goods shipped to and from the West Indies to London.
+The Act gave the company the right to raise money to purchase land and create their own docks where customs duty could be paid, thus ending the 250-year old monopoly of the City’s Legal Quays.
+In return for their investment the merchants were given a 21-year monopoly on goods shipped to and from the West Indies to London.

 Two massive basins were constructed lying side by side in parallel in an approximately east-west direction.
-The one to the north covered thirty acres and was for ships arriving with imports from the Caribbean, while the southern dock was of twenty four acres and used by ships loading with exports.
+The one to the north covered 30 acres and was for ships arriving with imports from the Caribbean, while the southern dock was of 24 acres and used by ships loading with exports.
 Large locks connected them with the Thames allowing ships to enter and leave during high tides.
 Nine huge warehouses flanked the basins, capable of storing the entire annual import of sugar.